 Known as the Garden of Grapes and Gums, Eden Valley is one of the Barossa's most picturesque small towns.

 Drive past stands of old red gums interwoven with numerous small vineyards that produce some of Australia’s finest riesling and merlot.

 Head out to the Scenic Lookout for tranquil views across the town and vineyards, admire photogenic St Petri Lutheran Church, sample some of Irvine's wines from the unique pub-cum-cellar door at the Eden Valley Hotel and wander through the nearby Kaiser Stuhl National Park.

 Eden Valley is located 69km (42mi) from Adelaide.

 Sometimes referred to as a 'little Scotland in the Barossa', Greenock is a picturesque village nestled in the heart of western Barossa.

 Taste boutique beer at the Barossa Brewing Company, located in the historic 1860s wheat store, or head to the cellar door at Murray Street Vineyards for a wine tasting.

-Stroll the heritage walk, visit the arts centre, savour traditional German bread at the local bakery and pick up a stick of South Australia's award-winning smoky mettwurst.
+Stroll the heritage walk, visit the arts centre and Lyndoch Hill Rose Garden, savour traditional German bread at the local bakery and pick up a stick of South Australia's award-winning smoky mettwurst.

 Discover a range of luxury accommodation and vineyards offering wine tours, as well as one of the region’s most scenic drives, winding past huge date palms that line the road between Seppeltsfield and Marananga.